mmesiti/shell-job-scripting-scc/content/index.md

 and assume that the more obscure a feature is, the less the return on investment is going to be.

-## Known issues

 Problems can and will be discussed using the issue feature on the service where this documentation is hosted.

 ## Table of Content